lit/lit/packages/labs/ssr-react/README.md

 ### Monkey patching React element creation (recommended)

 This package provides the `@lit-labs/ssr-react/enable-lit-ssr.js` module which, when imported in a server environment, has the side-effect of monkey patching `React.createElement()` and runtime JSX functions to be enhanced to add the declarative shadow DOM output to registered custom elements.
-This can be imported at the entry point of the application before `React` is imported or any JSX containing Lit components is written.
+This can be imported at the entry point of the application before `React` is imported or any JSX containing Lit components is evaluated.

 ```js
 // index.js